kedacore/keda-docs/content/docs/2.0/concepts/scaling-deployments.md

     behavior:
 ```
 ---
+The above configuration can be used to scale deployments based on standard resource metrics like CPU / Memory.
+This configuration is the same as the standard HorizontalPodAutoscaler configuration.
+KEDA would feed this value as resource metric(s) into the HPA itself.
 name: This is the name of the resource to be targeted as a metric (cpu, memory etc)
 target:
 type: type represents whether the metric type is Utilization, Value, or AverageValue.